Zirconium Crown and Bridgework in Hungary

 How Are Zirconium Crowns Made & Fitted?

 Before the crown is fitted we need to first carry out any preparatory work on the teeth.
 This can range from fitting new implants down to a simple file and shape of the natural teeth.
-We then take a comprehensive scan of your mouth, and using special software we are able to make a 3D model, which we use to make your ideal crowns.
+We then take a comprehensive scan of your mouth, and using special software we are able to make a 3D model, which we use to make your ideal zirconium crowns in Hungary.

 Once we have an image and a basic crown, we make a test crown from acrylic to test for size and comfort.
 We fit the acrylic crown to your teeth and make any necessary adjustments before we make the crowns from Zirconium Oxide pellets.
 The crowns are then prepared thoroughly before the final fitting phase.